eukota-zz/iot/README.md

 * logs the water height to a file every minute
 * logs egress IP address to a Slack channel daily (in case the dynamic IP changes)
 * logs the last water height read to the Slack channel hourly

+## Next Steps

+* Ansible Deployment script for Pi Zero W
+* GraphiteDB in the cloud to log results to
+* Grafana front end to visualize and explore the data